-January is actually a great time to visit Prague with a number of events coinciding with the New Year’s holiday.
+January is actually a great time to visit Prague, with a number of events coinciding with the New Year’s holiday.
 In addition, it can be cheaper to visit the city during this time thanks to deals on both airfare and hotel rooms.
 However, the weather can be very cold and downright freezing during this time frame.
 The average afternoon high in this month is right at the freezing mark with an average overnight low of -5.4 degrees Celsius.
-While it can be very cold, it is relatively dry with an average of 23 millimeters of precipitation.
+While it can be very cold, it is relatively dry with an average of 23 millimetres of precipitation.
 The city can be beautiful in the snow and if you don’t mind the snow, be sure to check out the markets and stands that sell warm treats like “trdelnik”.

 The weather will warm up slightly during the daytime hours in February compared to January, but afternoons are still chilly with an average high of approximately 3 degrees Celsius.
-Overnight temperatures will still fall well below freezing with an average low of -4 degrees.
+Overnight temperatures will still fall well below freezing, with an average low of -4 degrees.
 While the month is also relatively dry, there can still be several rounds of rain and snow.

 April is the unofficial start to the city’s tourist season as temperatures begin to warm and Easter is around the corner.
 The city sees numerous Easter events such as wonderfully beautiful painted eggs and Easter markets full of goods and food.
 April sees mild conditions with an average high of 13 degrees Celsius and overnight lows above freezing at 3 degrees.
 With this mild climate, April is one of the best times to visit the city.

-The month of August is also known as one of the city’s hottest and since this is the case, many residents leave the city for vacations elsewhere.
-As a result, you can see the city when it is less crowded and there are still plenty of activities such as garden tours or just sitting at an outdoor café and enjoying a Prague beer.
+The month of August is also known as one of the city’s hottest, and since this is the case, many residents leave the city for vacations elsewhere.
+As a result, you can see the city when it is less crowded, and there are still plenty of activities such as garden tours or just sitting at an outdoor café and enjoying a Prague beer.

 November brings a return to below freezing conditions, at least during the early morning hours.
-In fact, snow can even occur during this month and the city is usually under a deck of dark, grey clouds.
+In fact, snow can even occur during this month, and the city is usually under a deck of dark, grey clouds.
 This month, however, is a great time to look at some of the nicer hotels in the city as they will be running great special to close the gap between fall and the start of the holiday season.
 Be sure to pack warm clothes with an average high of only 6 degrees Celsius and overnight temperatures falling to the freezing mark.

 The first half of the month can be quiet in Prague, but with the arrival of Christmas and New Year’s, things begin to pick up toward the last two weeks.
-Be sure to bring warm clothes as the average high is only 2 degrees Celsius and the overnight temperatures will fall to -3 degrees.
-Snow can be common in December as the month receives an average of 25 millimeters of precipitation.
+Be sure to bring warm clothes as the average high is only 2 degrees Celsius, and the overnight temperatures will fall to -3 degrees.
+Snow can be common in December as the month receives an average of 25 millimetres of precipitation.